formkit/docs-content/api-reference/context.md

 <page-toc></page-toc>

+## Introduction

 FormKit inputs use a reactive object to expose data to template slots, rules, and the [schema](/advanced/schema) that defines each input.
-This is called the `context` object and is found in the each input's [core `node` object](/advanced/core#node) at `node.context`.
+This is called the `context` object and is found in the each input's [core `node` object](/essentials/architecture#node) at `node.context`.
 The context object has the following properties:

 <div data-tight>